Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Appendix

 \subsection{Additional Assumptions}

 To obtain uniform consistency of the nonparametric estimators, we must impose some additional assumptions.
 These are listed below.
-Notice that, without loss of generality, we use the word density irrespective of $W$ being discrete or continuous.
-In the former case, the probability density function can be defined as
+Without loss of generality, we use the word density irrespective of $W$ being discrete.
+In this case, the probability density function can be defined as